Extractability guide for designing content for machine retrieval

 Context Management Failure: The Most Common Extractability Problem

-Context management failure occurs when a section switches topics mid-paragraph, uses pronouns with unresolved referents, or assumes the reader has context from an adjacent section.
+Context management failure is the extractability fault The GEO Lab sees most often.
+A section reads well in place, then falls apart when an AI lifts it alone, because it borrowed its meaning from the paragraphs above.
 An LLM processing a chunk in isolation cannot resolve “it”, “this”, “the system”, or “as mentioned above”.
 The chunk produces a weak or incoherent embedding that misrepresents the section’s actual topic.

 I found this to be the single most common passage-level failure mode in the pages I audited through the GEO Lab Console.
 It is also the hardest to notice because the writing makes perfect sense to the author who wrote the full post in sequence.
 The context is clear to a human reading top-to-bottom.
 It is invisible to a retrieval system processing one chunk at a time.